auth0/docs/o365-clientid.md

 ##3.
 Generate the ClientId and ClientSecret

-Once the app is created, the `ClientId` and `ClientSecret` will be available.
-Enter this information into your connection settings.
+Copy the `ClientId` and `ClientSecret` into your connection settings.
+This is your last chance to copy the `ClientSecret` in Office 365!
+It is not shown anywhere else once you close this window.

 ![](img/o365-portal-4.png)